-Proposals for retail and other main town centre uses in and around the town centre will be supported in line with the sequential test and where (if otherwise appropriate) they contribute to the following aims:
+Proposals for retail and other main town centre uses in and around the town centre will be supported where they contribute to the following aims, as appropriate:

 - a.
 Reinforcing the area's distinctiveness and attractive character as a location where pedestrian activity is prioritised and users have a high sense of safety and belonging. - b.
-Ensuring the impact of vehicular traffic is relatively low and frontage servicing is minimised, through the adequate provision of rear servicing facilities. - c.
+Ensuring the impact of vehicular traffic is relatively low and frontage servicing is minimised. - c.
 Supporting good connectivity between the different areas of the town centre by creating a pedestrian friendly environment and extending existing footpaths/pavements to improve pedestrian safety e.g. north side of Station Road. - d.
-Enhancing pedestrian and cycle accessibility and connections between public spaces - e.
-Improving accessibility and safety for pedestrians, cyclists, and other town centre users including provision of cycle parking. - f.
+Improving accessibility and safety for pedestrians, cyclists, and other town centre users including provision of cycle parking. - e.
 Providing for parking within easy walking distance from the town centre to encourage walking.